dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.getFieldState">FieldState getFieldState(string name, string asyncToken)</a>

-retrieve form state for a particular field.
+retrieves form state for a particular field.

-if asyncToken is passed, this will return null unless the token matches the token embedded in the field state. (in asynchronous validation you should only validate if the fieldstate hasn't already changed by the time your callback is invoked.) see [FieldState.setValidating](#FieldState.setValidating)
+if asyncToken is passed, returns null unless the token matches the token embedded in the field state. (in an asynchronous validation callback, validate *only* if the fieldstate hasn't changed before the callback is invoked. see [FieldState.setValidating](#FieldState.setValidating))

 ```jsx
 function validateAsync() {